lehnertu/LiberaSpark-OPCUA/README.md

 - `opcua.xml` configuration file in `/nvram/cfg/opcua.xml`
 - `/usr/lib/libxml2.so.2`

+The file `opcua.xml` needs to be edited.
+It containes the settings op IP addresses and port numbers for the UDP data stream and the device name.

 The server can then be run by executing /opt/opcua/opcuaserver.
+It is recommended to call it by an init script at boot time of the device.

 # Testing
 For a first test of the server an universal OPC UA client like